 Bermuda’s Digital Nomad 1-year digital nomad visa went live 1 August and you can apply here.
 Think of Bermuda as the Switzerland of the semi-tropical Atlantic, close to New York City and with the well-oiled bureaucracy of that Alpine bastion of banking.

 This being Bermuda, the application cost is a bit high at $263.
 And yes, it states clearly in the FAQs that you can indeed bring along your domestic staff.
+About 400 people (not counting maids and chauffeurs) arrived under the visa in the first six months.

 Thailand – Chiang Mai in Thailand already is a major digital nomad hub.
 Now, the Kingdom of Thailand is considering changes to its Smart Visa to make it easier to attract digital nomads and remote workers.